-Hitting the beach may not be the first thing that comes to mind when visiting Amsterdam, a city better known for canals, windmills and cheese than sun, sand and surf.
-But with warm weather and long days finally here, it’s time to discover nearby spots where you can soak up some rays, including one with a name so difficult to pronounce, Dutchies use it to see just how ridiculous foreigners can sound—Scheveningen, a coastal resort just north of The Hague‘s wealthy northernmost district.
+Hitting the beach may not be the first thing that comes to mind when visiting Amsterdam, a city better known for 17th-century canals, ancient windmills, and delectable cheese than sun, sand and surf.
+But when summer comes, it’s time to discover nearby spots where you can soak up some rays, including one with a name so difficult to pronounce, Dutchies use it to see just how ridiculous foreigners can sound—Scheveningen, a coastal resort just north of The Hague‘s wealthy northernmost district.

 If you prefer hiking to cycling, head for nearby sand dunes and forests where you’ll be far removed from the seat of government in The Hague.
 Beyond Scheveningen Beach, continue to Westbroek Park for more tranquil green space, plus a fragrant rose garden and children’s playground.